kellybolding/scripts/README.md

 # scripts

-Repository for scripts related to digital archives & management of archival metadata.
+Repository for scripts related to digital/audiovisual archives & management of archival metadata.

 Use at your own risk.